Kyo Kara Maoh!: Light novels

 Written by Tomo Takabayashi with illustrations by Temari Matsumoto.
 The novels are released under Kadokawa's Beans Collection.

 The first novel was released in November 2000.
 There are currently 22 books in the series.
 17 are main story novels and the other 5 are extras and side stories which provide background and other information to the story.

+Official Doujinshi

+So far several doujinshi have been released by the author and artist under the title of APOLLO (アポロ) that have continuation of elements from the original series.
+In particular APOLLO 00 in 2008, APOLLO 0.1 in 2009, and APOLLO 01 in 2019.
+In these was the original planned ending in which most of the story was a dream, however this ending was discarded.

 Manga

 Drawn by Temari Matsumoto, the Kyo Kara Maoh! manga series (Titled Kyō Kara MA no Tsuku Jiyūgyō! (今日からマのつく自由業!) in Japanese) debuted in June 2005 issue of the monthly Asuka magazine on April 23, 2005, and ended on July 23, 2016.
 The first volume of the manga was released on December 26, 2005, and 21 volumes total have been released.

 An English-language version of the manga was licensed by Tokyopop but when Tokyopop shut down their North American branch in 2011 all of their licenses were cancelled.
 They released seven volumes of the manga before they shut down.
 After 3 years, VIZ Media licensed a digital release in North America, releasing the seven volumes in 2014.